ibm-cloud-docs/pattern-openshift-vpc-mz-resiliency/overview.md

 # Overview
 {: #overview}

-This pattern is intended to:
+This pattern is intended to provide an {{site.data.keyword.IBM}} solution design for the deployment of [enter official pattern name] on {{site.data.keyword.Bluemix_short}} to:

-* Accelerate and simplify solution design by providing a standard IBM Cloud deployment architecture reference following the IBM Architecture Framework.
+* Accelerate and simplify solution design by providing a standard {{site.data.keyword.Bluemix_notm}} deployment architecture reference following the [IBM Architecture Framework](/docs/architecture-framework?topic=architecture-framework-intro).
-* Provide a prescriptive, end-2-end enterprise-class solution design, with diagrams, component architecture decisions along with rationale for cloud component selection to meet enterprise requirements.
+* Provide a prescriptive, end to end enterprise-class solution design, with diagrams, component architecture decisions along with rationale for cloud component selection to meet enterprise requirements.
-* Ensure requirements can be met from a performance, system availability and security perspective.
+* Ensure requirements can be met from a performance, system availability, and security perspective.

-##  Pattern Objectives
+##  Pattern objectives

-The objective of this pattern is to provide a resilient solution design for Red Hat OpenShift Kubernetes Service (ROKS) on a Virtual Private Cloud (VPC) architecture deployment, on IBM Cloud, that meets high availability requirements for enterprise workloads that require persistent storage.
+The objective of this pattern is to provide a resilient solution design for Red Hat OpenShift Kubernetes Service (ROKS) on a Virtual Private Cloud (VPC) architecture deployment, on {{site.data.keyword.Bluemix_notm}}, that meets high availability requirements for enterprise workloads that require persistent storage.
 This pattern is intended to:

--   Accelerate and simplify solution design by providing a standard IBM Cloud deployment architecture reference following the [IBM Architecture Design Framework](https://cloud.ibm.com/docs/architecture-framework).
+-   Accelerate and simplify solution design by providing a standard {{site.data.keyword.Bluemix_notm}} deployment architecture reference following the [IBM Architecture Design Framework](https://cloud.ibm.com/docs/architecture-framework).
 -   Provide a prescriptive, end-2-end enterprise-class solution design, with diagrams, component architecture decisions along with rationale for cloud component selection to meet enterprise requirements.
 -   Ensure requirements can be met from a performance, system availability and security perspective.